 - Eliminate as much standing water as possible to prevent mosquitoes from hatching

 - Empty any containers that hold water

 - Clean clogged gutters and drains as soon as possible.

-Pests can be attracted to moisture, so for proper control and pest prevention it’s important to remove or dry out saturated carpets quickly.
-In addition, it may be necessary to discard other items damaged by flood waters such as books, photo albums, and furniture that cannot be thoroughly dried.
+Pests can be attracted to moisture, so for proper control and pest prevention following a hurricane, it’s important to remove or dry out saturated carpets quickly.
+In addition, it may be necessary to discard other items damaged by the floodwaters of hurricane season.
+Items such as books, photo albums, and some pieces of furniture cannot be thoroughly dried.
 Don’t bring pests inside your home accidentally by not removing these items.

 High winds, flying debris, and water can cause structural damage to buildings and homes.
 Repair any structural damage as soon as possible.
 Holes, gaps, roof damage, and weakened structures provide opportunities for both rodent and insect pests to enter.
 Remember, rodents can fit through openings as small as ¼-inch.
 Pests looking for a dry and warm place after a storm could invade your home through even the tiniest of holes left behind.

 Remove debris in the aftermath of a hurricane